Postgresql database normalization lab on trees dataset

 The entity can be composed of multiple original columns.

-For instance, it makes sense to regroup address
+For instance, it makes sense to regroup address, arrondissement, geolocation and suppl_address in a location table.

 Example with name